Flo20201994/alx-backend-javascript/0x00-ES6_basic/README.md

 All your files should end with a new line
 A README.md file, at the root of the folder of the project, is mandatory Your code should use the js extension
-Your code will be tested using the Jest Testing Framework Your code will be analyzed using the linter ESLint along with specific rules that we’ll provide All of your functions must be exported
+Your code will be tested using the Jest Testing Framework: https://jestjs.io/ Your code will be analyzed using the linter ESLint: https://eslint.org/ along with specific rules that we’ll provide All of your functions must be exported
 Setup
 Install NodeJS 12.11.x